qcware/promethium-examples/README.md

 Each example has up to three different versions:

 1. Interacting with the Promethium API via the SDK (recommended),
-2. Directly querying the API directly via a python library such as `httpx` or `requests`, and,
+2. Directly querying the API directly via a Python library such as `httpx` or `requests`, and,
 3. Directly querying the API via `cURL`.

 Please reach out to [Promethium support](mailto:promethium@qcware.com) with any questions.